-Designed for life on the go.
-Light and slender, they’re perfect for throwing in your bag or even your pocket before you head out.
+These guys are designed for life on the go.
+Light and slender, they’re perfect for throwing in your bag - or even your pocket - before you head out.

 They’re powered by your laptop, so you can access your files wherever, whenever.
-Perfect for making last-minute changes to that essay in the library.
+Ideal for making last-minute changes to a presentation outside your lecture theatre.

-They can be pricier than non-portable hard drives, but you should still be able to get a device offering 1TB for under £55 – like this Toshiba Canvio
+They can be pricier than non-portable hard drives, but you should still be able to get a device offering 1TB without breaking the bank – like this Toshiba Canvio.

 Lots of photos and creative projects?
 Make speed a priority

 If you’re a design student, or just have loads of Instagrammable photos, you’ll want to prioritise something that transfers bigger files fast.